MAC_CAPAB_RINGS(9E) | Driver Entry Points | MAC_CAPAB_RINGS(9E) |

 MAC_CAPAB_RINGS

-the driver.
-This means that a driver may be asked to transmit, poll, or
+means that a driver may be asked to transmit, poll, or receive interrupts on

-receiver interrupts on all of its rings in parallel.
-This usually calls for
+all of its rings in parallel.
+This usually calls for fine-grained locking in

-each transmit and receive ring.
-They also usually have separate locks for each
+receive ring.
+They also usually have separate locks for each group.

 Just because one driver performs locking in one way, does not mean that one has to mimic it.
 The design of a driver and its locking is often tightly coupled to how the underlying hardware works and its complexity.